-People who need assistance participating in everyday activities often benefit from occupational therapy.
+People who need assistance participating in everyday activities and tasks often benefit from occupational therapy.

-These activities include what we do every day, i.e., self-care, leisure, education, home management, volunteering and work.
-You may have difficulty participating in activities due to an illness or disability, or due to the social, institutional or physical environment, or a combination of reasons.
+Activities of daily living include what we do every day, such as self-care, leisure, education, home management, volunteering and work.
+You may have difficulty fully participating in activities due to an illness, injury or disability, due to the social, institutional or physical environment, or a combination of reasons.

-When you see an occupational therapist, he or she will assess and evaluate your ‘occupational performance’.
-This means your ability to choose, organize, and effectively and safely perform everyday activities.
+When you see an occupational therapist, they will assess and evaluate your occupational performance.
+Your occupational performance refers to your ability to choose, organize, and effectively and safely perform everyday activities.

-Following this, together you and your OT develop a plan to improve, maintain, or restore your occupational performance and, your health.
+Once assessed you and your OT will develop a plan together to improve, maintain, or restore your occupational performance and, your health.
 The plan may include:

 - training, education and counselling;

-- obtaining aids and specialized equipment (e.g. wheelchair); and/or
+- obtaining aids and other specialized equipment (for example, a wheelchair); or

 - evaluating and modifying home, school or work environments.

-In addition to direct care to individuals of all ages, occupational therapists may also work with groups and communities.
-Occupational therapists may also work in the roles of researcher, educator, manager, consultant, advocate and/or program planner.
+Occupational therapists provide direct services to individuals of all ages, and may also work with groups and communities.
+Occupational therapists may also work in the roles of researcher, educator, manager, consultant, advocate or program planner.

 Places OTs Work

-Occupational therapists may provide services where clients live, play or work.
-People may also receive occupational therapy in settings such as hospitals, schools, care facilities, community care centres, mental health facilities, clinics, employment and training centres, and private practice offices.
-In addition, occupational therapists provide service in many other environments such as the penal system, the military and social services.
+Occupational therapists provide services where clients live, play or work.
+People also receive occupational therapy in hospitals, schools, care facilities, community care centres, mental health facilities, clinics, employment and training centres, and private practice offices or clinics.
+Occupational therapists provide service in other sectors of our society such as corrections, the military and social services.